-It turns out that emotions expressed on Facebook can affect your mood.
-It can even provoke instances of elation or depression.
-Exposure to Facebook has been called “emotionally contagious” and can even affect your mental health.
-And now there’s research data to back it up.
+Facebook can affect your mood.
+So can Instagram.
+It can provoke elation or depression.
+Exposure to online spaces like TikTok, Instagram, and Facebook feeds is called “emotionally contagious” and can affect your mental health.
+Now there’s research data to back it up.

 Here are several frequently-overlooked positive effects that social media can have on mental health:

 Actively interacting with people — especially sharing messages, posts, and comments with close friends and reminiscing about past interactions — is linked to improvements in well-being.